 Salary accounts are a handy way for the company to pay the employee's monthly salary.
 It not only simplifies the process for the business but also provides salary account benefits to the employee.

 The opening of a salary account is usually done by the employer at a bank with which the company has a relationship.
 It is not something that employees normally do unless the employer gives special permission.
 The company deposits all employee’s salaries into their salary accounts.

 When an employee joins a company, a salary account is among the first things they get from the employer.
 It's often optional.
 Here is how you can open it -

-1) Fill out a form which is submitted by the employer to the bank.
+1) Fill out a form that is submitted by the employer to the bank.

 2) To open a salary account online or offline with the affiliated bank, the employee must provide their information to the same bank.

 3) Verify all your documents for proof of identity and address.
 And off you go!

 To open a salary account, you must meet certain qualifying requirements.
 Since you’ll be opening a salary account when you join an organisation, it’s most likely you’ll meet all the eligibility requirements, and all you’ll have to do is submit a completed application form together with the required documents.

 Some banks ask applicants to submit an introduction from the firm in the format specified by the bank (stamped and signed by the authorised signatory).
 Furthermore, the monthly minimum net salary band differs by the bank.
-This also varies depending on the type of salary account provided by the relevant bank too.
+This also varies depending on the type of salary account provided by the relevant bank.